jhassell/thejsway/manuscript/chapter03.md

     Display a message
 ```

-The message should display only if the number is positive: this means it's "subject" to a **condition**.
+The message should display only if the number is positive; this means the message display is "subject" to a **condition**.

 ### The `if` statement